 The steps you take in your garden depend on the results of your testing and how you want to use your garden.
-There are some general steps gardeners can take, which are discussed in Cornell’s Soil Contaminants and Best Practices for Healthy Gardens.
+There are some general steps gardeners can take, including:

 - Top dress the garden area with clean materials such as uncontaminated soil, compost, manure or peat moss, or incorporate these materials into your soil.
 If you have a square yard of soil and add a square yard of compost, you’ve cut the contamination in half.
 Because organic matter in compost breaks down over time, incorporate new material often.

 - Use raised beds.
 A layer of landscape fabric will prevent plant roots from entering the contaminated soil below the bed.
 Avoid using railroad ties, telephone poles and pressure-treated lumber to build your beds because they contain chemicals that can migrate into the soil.
 You should use uncontaminated soil and compost.
 However, Shaylor noted that there aren’t any regulations governing commercial soil products and what you buy may not have been tested for contaminants.